lynnpan168/instagram_url_crawler/README.md

 ## Crawler 2
 - Install : put your hashtag mode output file(json) in instagram_url_crawler folder, and name it as 'output'.

-After getting the output file from crawler 1, run `recrawl_url.py` for getting metadata from the instagram url.
+After getting the output file from crawler 1, run `python recrawl_url.py` in terminal for getting metadata from the instagram url.
 This crawler only focus on the top 2 poster message.
 If the poster leave hashtag or content out of the top 2 message, the data of hashtag/content will be None.
+You will get `output_df.csv` as your final output file in the folder.

 Metadata contain:
 1. hashtag